du-lapin/test_docsify/docs/fixm/charter.md

 > RECREATE DIAGRAM

-- A FIXM Bug can be reported at any time by any FIXM stakeholder.
-A FIXM Bug being reported is visible to the entire FIXM CoI and can be discussed by all the members of the FIXM CoI.
+- A FIXM Bug can be reported at any time by any `FIXM stakeholder`.
+A FIXM Bug being reported is visible to the entire `FIXM CoI` and can be discussed by all the members of the `FIXM CoI`.
-- A FIXM Bug UNDER DISCUSSION might be considered inapplicable by the FIXM CoI if the related discussions conclude that the potential defects reported by the bug result from a misinterpretation or misunderstanding of an intentional design or wording.
-A FIXM Bug considered inapplicable by the FIXM CoI is CLOSED without any subsequent action.
+- A FIXM Bug `UNDER DISCUSSION` might be considered inapplicable by the `FIXM CoI` if the related discussions conclude that the potential defects reported by the bug result from a misinterpretation or misunderstanding of an intentional design or wording.
+A FIXM Bug considered inapplicable by the `FIXM CoI` is `CLOSED` without any subsequent action.
-- A FIXM Bug UNDER DISCUSSION can be CONFIRMED by the FIXM CoI.
+- A FIXM Bug `UNDER DISCUSSION` can be CONFIRMED by the `FIXM CoI`.
 Confirmation of a bug indicates that the potential error(s) reported by the bug, or at least some of them, are considered valid FIXM defects requiring corrections.
-- A CONFIRMED bug shall trigger the creation of one or more FIXM Change Request(s) so that the confirmed defects reported by the bug are solved in a future FIXM version – see chapters 5.4 to 5.7.
-An exception to the FIXM CR creation is foreseen, when the CONFIRMED bug is about typos or about minor, unintentional inconsistencies between FIXM components whose correction is straightforward, with no direct impact on implementers.
+- A `CONFIRMED` bug shall trigger the creation of one or more FIXM Change Request(s) so that the confirmed defects reported by the bug are solved in a future FIXM version – see chapters 5.4 to 5.7.
+An exception to the FIXM CR creation is foreseen, when the `CONFIRMED` bug is about typos or about minor, unintentional inconsistencies between FIXM components whose correction is straightforward, with no direct impact on implementers.
-- A CONFIRMED bug will be CLOSED when its resolution is completed, i.e. when the FIXM `CCB` makes a decision on the related FIXM CRs, or (exceptionally) when the minor corrections are directly integrated in the working FIXM components.
+- A `CONFIRMED` bug will be CLOSED when its resolution is completed, i.e. when the FIXM `CCB` makes a decision on the related FIXM CRs, or (exceptionally) when the minor corrections are directly integrated in the working FIXM components.

 ### FIXM Change Requests
 5.4	Any proposed change to one or more FIXM components shall be formalised and documented in a FIXM Change Request (FIXM CR).